dmlc/xgboost/doc/python/python_intro.md

 Data Interface
 --------------
-XGBoost python module is able to loading from libsvm txt format file, Numpy 2D array and xgboost binary buffer file.
-The data will be store in ```DMatrix``` object.
+The XGBoost python module is able to load data from:
+- libsvm txt format file
+- Numpy 2D array, and
+- xgboost binary buffer file.

+The data will be store in a ```DMatrix``` object.

 * To load libsvm text format file and XGBoost binary file into ```DMatrix```, the usage is like
 ```python